George Marsh (footballer, born 1998): Early and personal life

 Marsh was born in Pembury, Kent, and raised in Hawkhurst, attending Robertsbridge Community College.

 Career

 Tottenham Hotspur

 Marsh joined the Tottenham Hotspur Academy in 2015.
-After making 4 appearances for the U21 team in the EFL Trophy at the start of the 2018–19 season, he made his senior debut on 4 January 2019 in the FA Cup against Tranmere Rovers.
+After making 6 appearances for the U21 team in the EFL Trophy in the 2017–18 and 2018–19 seasons, he made his senior debut on 4 January 2019 in the FA Cup against Tranmere Rovers.
 He extended his contract with Tottenham for two more years in June 2019.

 On 19 August 2019, Marsh went on loan to Leyton Orient until January 2020.
 The deal was extended until the end of the 2019–20 season on 6 January 2020.
-Tottenham announced that Marsh will be released by the club at the end of the 2020–21 season.
+Tottenham announced that Marsh would be released by the club at the end of the 2020–21 season.

 AFC Wimbledon

 On 6 July 2021, Marsh joined League One side AFC Wimbledon on a free transfer.
+March debut for the club occurred on the opening day of the season away against Doncaster Rovers which Wimbledon won 2–1.
+After 60 appearances in all competitions Marsh confirmed he was leaving Wimbledon upon the conclusion of the 2022-23 season.

+AEL Limassol

+In July 2023, Marsh joined Cypriot First Division side AEL Limassol on a two-year deal.

+Larne

+In August 2024 Larne of the NIFL Premiership in Northern Ireland reported they had signed March after he had departed AEL Limassol.
+He was assigned the shirt number 15.

+Dagenham & Redbridge

+In June 2025, Marsh returned to England, joining recently relegated National League South side Dagenham & Redbridge on a two-year deal.

 Playing style

 Marsh has been described by Tottenham Hotspur as "a tenacious, tough-tackling holding midfielder who can also play in the back line".